yeti-switch/doc/en/sems/sems.rst

     Use outbound proxy for all outgoing SIP requests

 force_outbound_proxy (default: false)
-    Whether to appply **outbound_proxy** for in-dialog requests. will put outbound proxy URI at the top of the existent Route Set
+    Whether to apply **outbound_proxy** for in-dialog requests. will put outbound proxy URI at the top of the existent Route Set

 force_cancel_route_set (default: false)
     Add SIP dialog Route Set to CANCEL requests if true